 Congratulations on making it this far as some people would have given up after conducting a domain search.

-Now you are ready to begin the other important steps which I cover in my Free Side Hustle Mini-Course.
+Now you are ready to begin the other important steps which I cover in my free Start A Side Hustle Blog Course.
 The idea is to give you all the steps required for starting your blog in bite-sized pieces so that you are not overwhelmed with too much information.

-That is why in my Free Mini-Course where I go over everything in more details, you are able to tackle it in bits.
+That is why in my free course where I go over everything in more details, you are able to tackle it in bits.
 Working at your own pace and taking as much time as you need to properly configure your blog.

 Step 5: Branding And Logo